 Deeper Profile – Backlit panels require deeper housing, making then about twice as thick as edge-lit alternatives.
 Because of this, they are only intended to be installed in drop ceilings.

-Below are two application photos; one with an edge-lit LED panel installed and the other with backlit panels.
+Below are two application photos; one with an edge-lit LED panel light installed and the other with backlit panel lights.
 The backlit panels have a strong downward light output and affordability, while the edge-lit panels disperse the light more and are more versatile when it comes to installation options

 Edge-Lit Panel Example